BSA Achievement Transfer

 Note: The Boy Scouts of America and Trail Life USA are separate and distinct entities, and the use of BSA terminology is purely for informational purposes only.

-1) A youth or adult will be able to access a software module where they can enter all of a boy’s BSA achievements including earned rank advancement requirements, ranks, merit badges, Totin’ Chip, Firem’n Chit, service hours, religious awards, nights of camping, etc.
+1) A youth or adult accesses a software module where they can enter all of a boy’s BSA achievements including earned rank advancement requirements, ranks, merit badges, Totin’ Chip, Firem’n Chit, service hours, religious awards, nights of camping, etc.

 2) The software will generate a printout that will list: